NixOS/nix/doc/manual/src/expressions/generic-builder.md

 In fact, `mkDerivation` provides a default builder that looks exactly like that, so it is actually possible to omit the builder for Hello entirely.

-1. How does it work? `setup` tries to source the file `pkg/nix-support/setup-hook` of all dependencies.
-These “setup hooks” can then set up whatever environment variables they want;
-    for instance, the setup hook for Perl sets the `PERL5LIB` environment variable to contain the `lib/site_perl` directories of all inputs.